On this page

 Are you a self-employed professional?
 Then you will pay the national insurance contributions in the Netherlands through your income tax.

 In which country do you pay social insurance?

 Do you or your employee work in another EU country or in several EU countries?
 Then you only pay social insurance contributions in one country.
 In which country this is, depends on how long you or your employee work abroad.

 Working permanently in one EU Member State

-Employees who work permanently in one Member State are covered by the social security system of that State.
-This applies even if they reside in another EU Member State or if the company they work for is based in another country.
+Are you a self-employed professional and are you going to work permanently in one Member State?
+Then you are covered by the social security system of that State.
+You are no longer covered by the social security in your own country.
+This applies even if you reside in another EU Member State or if the company you work for is based in another country.
 This is called the 'country of employment principle'.

 Working temporarily in another EU Member State

 Are you going to work temporarily in another EU Member State while your company remains based in your own country (secondment or posting)?
 Then you usually remain covered by the social insurance system in your own country.
 This is the case when:

 - you work in the EU or the EEA (in Belgium you will need a Limosa-1 declaration)

 - you have worked for at least 2 months as a self-employed professional in the Netherlands